Willow Brook School – Safeguarding and Wellbeing

 https://www.thinkuknow.co.uk/parents/

 The ‘netaware’ site is also perfect for checking out any apps that your children are engaged with and offers useful advice for parents and carers on encouraging children to have a healthy relationship and resilience with the online world.
+This site provides information on age appropriate content, parental controls and how to negotiate a healthy level of screen time for your primary aged child.
 Click on this link to find out more:

 https://www.internetmatters.org/inclusive-digital-safety/advice-for-parents-and-carers/